Praying in Tongues: The Believer’s Guide to Breakthrough

 While it is true that our prayers should be based on faith, not feelings, it doesn't mean we should not feel anything when praying.
 Lack of emotion can leave room for doubt, leading to uninspired, unanswered prayers.

-After all, God created us with emotions, and when properly controlled, they serve us well.
+After all, God created us with emotions, and when properly channeled, they serve us well.
 However, we must never allow our emotions to rule over us.
 Self-control is one of the nine fruits of the Spirit.

 Pray trusting in God, not in your emotions.
 Never allow your feelings to dictate your prayer life.
 When praying in tongues, pray clearly in a normal voice with fervency and conviction, just as you would in a known language.